Dr. Wendy Woloson is the director of the public history internship program. Contact her at firstname.lastname@example.org.

 Requirements: Interns are enrolled for 3 credit hours, which represents a minimum of 100 hours at the internship site.
 Interns also complete a work report, a public history project, and an annotated bibliography.

-- The work report is a bi-weekly summary of the work experience, but must also go beyond basic duties to reflect on what the intern is learning about the field of public history.
+- The work report is a bi-weekly (every two weeks) summary of the work experience, but must also go beyond basic duties to reflect on what the intern is learning about the field of public history.
 This will be submitted to the internship faculty advisor via email.

 - The project may take a number of different forms (research report, exhibit plan, archival finding aid, and so on), but should be equivalent in substance to a graduate level course.
 The topic and scope of the project must be approved by the faculty adviser, who must also receive or view the project prior to awarding credit.
 Deadline for submission: Last day of the semester or summer term.*